 Ms Brandstetter, since the beginning of 2021 you have been working as an expatriate in Jawor, responsible for logistics at one of the world's most modern engine and battery factories.
 How did this come about?

 The location fascinated me from the beginning, as my family is originally from Poland.
 When I visited my relatives there in 2017, Jawor was on my way.
-I then got an idea of the construction site for myself.
+I then got an idea of the former construction site for myself.
 Seeing this mega-factory grow was impressive.
 From a logistics point of view, the Jawor site also sets standards with its innovative One-Roof concept in which logistics and production are even more closely linked to our fully automated high-bay warehouse.
 I wanted to make a contribution with my experience.

 So you applied.